samsuh/2025-learnings/README.md

 https://www.udemy.com/course/next-js-the-complete-developers-guide/
 Completed it last year, but going through it again with a better understanding of SQL and databases.
 The goal here is to get practice with the NextJS side but also to understand what exactly is happening on the datbase side.
 Thoughts: It's already going well, with more of the prisma ORM stuff making more sense.
 Progress: A few days in after helping host the bootcamp, I'm getting into the second project in the tutorial and it's making sense.
-There are some changes since Next14 that require some refactoring/adjusting.
+There are some changes since Next14 that require some refactoring/adjusting. implemented the routing and rendering to homepage of the list of snippets.